 Developing Defold applications for the macOS platform is a straight forward process with very few considerations to make.

-macOS specific application configuration is done from the OSX section of the game.project settings file.
+macOS specific application configuration is done from the macOS section of the game.project settings file.

 The application icon used for a macOS game must be in the .icns format.
 You can easily create a .icns file from a set of .png files collected as an iconset.
 Follow the official instructions for creating a .icns file.
 Brief summary of the steps involved are: